second-slip/birder-client/README.md

 ## Add environment.ts file to compile

-You need to add a environment.ts file to the environments folder.
-It should follow the same structure as the environment.prod.ts file which _is_ tracked in this repository.
+The development environment configuration file (environment.ts) is untracked.
+You need to add the environment.ts file to a cloned copy of the repsository.
+This should be added to the environments folder and it should follow the same structure as the environment.prod.ts file which _is_ tracked in this repository.

 ## Fake REST API for testing